 \subsection{Fibered structures of $3$-manifolds}

-In the construction of nonseparable subgroups in Theorem \ref{dim3} and Theorem \ref{singular}, all these subgroups have graph of group structures, and the vertex groups are groups of fibered surfaces in $3$-manifolds.
-So we briefly review the theory of Thurston norm and its relation with fibered structures of $3$-manifolds.
+In the construction of nonseparable subgroups in Theorem \ref{dim3} and Theorem \ref{singular}, all subgroups have graph of group structures, and the vertex groups are fibered surface subgroups in $3$-manifold groups.
+So we briefly review the theory of Thurston norm and its relation with fibered structures on $3$-manifolds.

-If a $3$-manifold $M$ has a surface bundle over circle structure, and $b_1(M)>1$, then $M$ has infinitely many different surface bundle structures.
-(Actually this works for all dimensions.)
-These fibered structures of the $3$-manifold $M$ are organized by the Thurston norm on $H_2(M,\partial M; \mathbb{R})$ ($\cong H^1(M;\mathbb{R})$ by duality) defined in \cite{Th}.
+If a $3$-manifold $M$ has a surface bundle over circle structure with $b_1(M)>1$, then $M$ has infinitely many different surface bundle structures.
+(This works for all dimensions.)
+These fibered structures of the $3$-manifold $M$ are organized by the Thurston norm on $H_2(M,\partial M; \mathbb{R})$ ($\cong H^1(M;\mathbb{R})$ by duality) defined in \cite{Th2}.